LensPlaysGames/LensorOS/toolchain/README.toolchain.md

 - `--disable-werror` allows compilation to continue in the event of a warning (I usually don't get any, but a warning is no reason to stop a 5+ minute compilation).

 #### 5.)
 Build Binutils
+NOTE: Anytime you see a `make` command being issued, you can speed it up if you have multiple cores on your CPU using the `-j` option.
+For example, on a 4-core CPU, running `make target -j4` would run recipes in parallel on all cores of the CPU at the same time, significantly decreasing build times.

 Within the `$HOME/cross/src/build-binutils/` directory, after configuration, run the following:
 ```bash
 make